MicrosoftDocs/cpp-docs/docs/standard-library/using-insertion-operators-and-controlling-format.md

 }
 ```

 The `width` member function is declared in `<iostream>`.
 If you use `setw` or any other manipulator with arguments, you must include `<iomanip>`.
-In the output, strings are printed in a field of width 6 and integers in a field of width 10:
+In the output, strings print in a field of width 6 and integers in a field of width 10:

 ```Output
    Zoot      1.23